-OVERVIEW: USArtists International provides grants to U.S.-based music, dance, and theater artists to perform at well-regarded festivals and performing arts markets anywhere in the world.
+OVERVIEW: USArtists International provides grants to U.S.-based music, dance, and theater performers at well-regarded festivals and performing arts markets anywhere in the world.

 IP TAKE: USArtists International provides for a unique travel grant, defraying the costs of performing artists who showcase their acts abroad.
-Solo and ensemble theater artists are significant beneficiaries of these grants, but be sure you're a non-profit entity (or fiscally sponsored by a reputable one).
+Solo and ensemble theater performers are significant beneficiaries of these grants, but grant seekers must be a non-profit entity (or fiscally sponsored by a reputable one).

-There are, stipulations regarding the types of international performances that qualify.
-USAI covers festival and performing arts markets, both of which need to be curated—meaning you are selected to perform your theatrical piece; it’s not open-entry.
+There are, of course, stipulations as to what types of international performances qualify.
+USAI covers festival and performing arts markets, both of which need to be curated—meaning performers must be selected to perform; it is not open-entry.
 The festival or market also needs to be international in scope, a bill that either singularly touts American performing artists or represents performing artists from at least two countries beyond the host nation.
 The festival or performing arts market also has to program a “consistently high level of activity,” including performances, lectures, and workshops.

 Additionally, performers must be talented to garner a USAI grant.
 USAI states that it seeks “artistic excellence,” which it does not define.
 It will judge for itself when it reviews work samples and looks over a grant seeker’s performing resume.
 USAI also requires grant seekers’ potential performance on the international scene to demonstrate “artistic merit”: What does this performance mean for professional development?
 What are the “significance” and the “quality” of the festival or performing arts market themselves?
 Lastly, USAI seeks diversity within all these forms of excellence.